 Professor Baldry gave a history of UNSW that was established in 1949 with 46 students initially as a technical institution and later as a university with the intake of overseas students from its very beginning.

-She described haer passion for promoting diversity and inclusion as well as efforts to maintain gender balance, equity and provide opportunity to disadvantaged sections of the society.
+She described her passion for promoting diversity and inclusion as well as efforts to maintain gender balance, equity and provide an opportunity to disadvantaged sections of the society.

 The program was started with the recitation of Quran by Master Rihan Akhtar and translation by Safiy Rehman followed by welcome address by Mr Khursheed Anwar, President of AMUAA.

-The Scholarship report 2017-2018 was presented by Mr Riyaz Akhtar and printed copies were distribute to those present art the event.
+The Scholarship report 2017-2018 was presented by Mr Riyaz Akhtar and printed copies were distributed to those present at the event.

 The entertainment at the event included a children’s dress parade, songs and dances by Alumni kids with awards to all performers.

-A trivia quiz using the Kahoot app on smart phones was conducted by Mr Osama Ansari.
-A large number of audience participated in the quiz most enthusiastically, a new initiative that may become a regular feature of Sir Syed Day in future by popular demand.
+A trivia quiz using the Kahoot app on smartphones was conducted by Mr Osama Ansari.
+A large number of the audience participated in the quiz most enthusiastically, a new initiative that may become a regular feature of Sir Syed Day in future by popular demand.

 The formal program ended with the usual tradition of Tarana recited from the stage by a team of the Alumni members joined in by the audience.